NeTEx

 TopographicPlace

-Is used for the geographical classification of stops and other locations.
-In Switzerland, the canton (not the municipality) is usually used as the topographic place to ensure a uniform and clear structure.
+Used to classify stops and other locations geographically.
+In Switzerland, the canton (not the municipality) is usually used as TopographicPlace to ensure a uniform and clear structure.

 StopPlace

-Describes different aspects of a physical access point to transport, such as a stop or station; in Switzerland, it refers to a canton or a region.
+Describes various aspects of a physical access point to transport, such as a stop or station; in Switzerland it refers to a canton or region.

-Always part of a StopPlace.
-It is a facility such as a platform, a stopping position or a pier where passengers have access to public transport, taxis, cars or other means of transport.
-A quay can serve one or more vehicle stopping points and be linked to one or more stopping points.
+Always belongs to a StopPlace.
+A device such as a platform, stopping point or footbridge where passengers have access to public transport, taxis, cars or other means of transport.
+A quay can serve one or more vehicle stops and be linked to one or more stops.

 ServiceFrame